 Blended Learning at The Kingsway School

-The term ‘Blended learning’ has risen to prominence over the last 18 months and refers to the idea that the classroom is not the only place that students learn.
+The term ‘Blended learning’ refers to the idea that the classroom is not the only place that students learn.
 It is widely acknowledged that secondary students that also learn effectively outside of the classroom are more likely to thrive academically.
 The increased prominence of digital learning and online learning platforms have made learning outside of the classroom easier than ever.
 At The Kingsway School, our main platform for digital learning continues to be Google Classroom.
 ALL students will have access to an online classroom for each subject on their timetable, which they can access remotely when they wish to study outside of the classroom.

-Please note: All pupils will be provided with ‘log in’ details during their first ICT lesson at school and shown how to access all of our schools’ systems both in school and remotely.
+Please note: All students will be provided with log in details during their first ICT lesson at school and shown how to access all of our schools’ systems both in school and remotely.
 We advise that students and parents keep a secure note of this.
 When using any of the schools ICT platforms, students must abide by our ICT Acceptable Use Policy.

 Here are some ways that teachers at The Kingsway School might use Google Classroom: